 Then you can build a remarketing campaign that displays your brands, your products, on websites within the Google display network.
 There are hundreds of thousands of sites displaying these ads, in every industry.

 Creating ads is also thankfully easy as Google provides a dynamic display ad builder.
 You simply supply a few creative elements, such as a product image or logo, a tag line, a short description, and the URL on your website to link the ad back to.
 Google then uses these elements and can generate ads in a number of formats and layouts to conform to the ad spaces available on the display partner websites.
-This includes ads which are mobile responsive so the same set of ad creative can be used on a desktop banner (which can be as colorful as birthday party decorations and banners), a square button within an article, or a banner ad on a mobile device.
+This includes ads which are mobile responsive so the same set of ad creative can be used on a desktop banner, a square button within an article, or a banner ad on a mobile device.